-The School of Communication raised more than $18 million in external funding in support of academic and professional centers and other faculty research and professional activities from major foundations, including Ford, MacArthur, McCormick, Knight, Robert Wood Johnson, Surdna and Wyncote, the National Science Foundation and National Endowment for the Arts.
+During his time as Dean, the School of Communication raised more than $20 million in external funding in support of academic and professional centers and other faculty research and professional activities from major foundations, including Ford, MacArthur, McCormick, Knight, Robert Wood Johnson, Surdna and Wyncote, the National Science Foundation and National Endowment for the Arts.
 The School of Communication established new academic and professional centers and institutes under Kirkman's direction:

 - Center for Social Media, launched in 2001, produces programs on social documentary, intellectual property rights and the future of public service media.
 It has core funding from the Wyncote Foundation and was funded by The Ford Foundation as part of its Public Media Initiative;